Safe itinerary crafted by experts, all-Inclusive trek, quality accommodation and guaranteed departures

 On arrival our representative will meet you at the airport and escort you to your hotel.
 After checking in, meet your trek leader and other team members.
 A briefing on your upcoming adventure will follow.
 Clear your doubts if you have any.
 Check your gear, do some last minute shopping or stroll down Thamel, a prominent tourist hub.

 Today you fly to Lukla.
 Your Everest adventure begins with a thrilling flight to Lukla, a charming mountainside Sherpa settlement.
-Once in Lukla meet the rest of the crew and begin your trek.
+Once in Lukla meet the rest of the crew.
+Sort out your belongings, pack your gear and begin your trek.
 Walk through Chauri Kharka village and descend towards Dudh Koshi river.
 The scenic trail follows the bank of the river until Phakding(2,610m), a small Sherpa village nestled in the verdant Dudh Koshi Valley.
+En route you get a glimpse of Khumbila, a sacred peak worshipped by the Sherpas.
+This is one of the few unclimbed peaks in the Khumbu region as no one is allowed to step on this sacred peak.
 If you are not too tired, stroll around the village and interact with the locals or head to one of the cafes and enjoy a hot brew or a drink.
 Overnight in Phakding.

 Set off to Namche Bazaar, better known as the “Sherpa Capital” of Nepal.
 The track crosses over the milky glacial river of Dudh Koshi.
 Walk above a suspension bridge, and the beautiful pine forest up to Monjo.
+You get to cross several suspension bridges including the famous Hillary Suspension bridge!
 Get your permits ready for a check after approaching the entrance to Sagarmatha National Park.
-Trek further down alongside to Dudh Koshi River up to Jorsale.
+Trek further down alongside to Dudh Koshi River up to Jorsale where we have lunch.
 After some rest it is a bit of a tough climb up the hill till Namche Bazaar, the economic hub of Everest Region.
-Brace yourself as you catch the first glimpse of Everest in all its glory.
+Brace yourself as you catch the first glimpse of Mount Everest in all its glory from a vantage point known as Tope Danda.
 Overnight in Namche Bazaar.

 Spend a day at Namche Bazaar.
 This is your first acclimatization day.
-As you reach higher your body needs to get acclimatised to the thin air at higher altitudes.
+As you reach higher your body needs to get acclimatized to the thin air at higher altitudes.
 Known as the Sherpa capital, the settlement is the economic hub of the Everest Region.
+Here you will find some of the best bakeries, cafes, restaurants, shops and the only ATM at this altitude in the Everest Region.
 Namche’s ‘Saturday Market’ is famous throughout Khumbu.
-Traders from as far as Tibet come to Namche to sell their wares at the Saturday Market.
+Traders from all over Everest Region come to Namche to sell their wares at the Saturday Market.
 Mingle with the genial locals or hike up to any of the vantage points for incredible views of the Himalayas.
-An uphill ascent to Everest View Hotel serves as a good acclimatisation climb while offering you close up views of Mount Everest, Thamserku and Ama Dablam.
-Want to know more about the Himalayas and Himalayan culture?
-Head to the Hillary Mountain Museum and the Sherpa Culture Museum.
+You can take an early morning hike to Sagarmatha National Park for a mesmerizing Himalayan sunrise.
+Watch the sun rays lighting up the snow-covered peaks of Mount Everest, Ama Dablam, Thamserku, Kongde and Lhotse.
+Want to know more about Himalayan culture?
+Head to the Sherpa Culture Museum and get an insight about Sherpa traditions and culture.
+An uphill ascent to Everest View Hotel via Shyangboche Airport serves as a good acclimatization climb while offering you close up views of Mount Everest, Thamserku and Ama Dablam.
+If you feel like it you can hike over to Khumjung and Kunde villages.
+Visit the very first school in the Everest Region established by Sir Edmund Hillary in Khumjung.
+Khumjung Monastery, which is more than 400 hundred years old, has on display what is believed to be the scalp of Yeti, the abominable snowman.You can also visit the Hillary Hospital in Kunde.
 Overnight in Namche Bazaar

 Today’s trail offers breathtaking views of the Himalayan ranges.
 Everest, Nuptse, Lhotse, Ama Dablam, Thamserku and Kwangde are some of the Himalayan giants you will see while you trek.
+The walk through juniper and rhododendron forests with the giant peaks looming overhead makes this a memorable hike.
 Today’s trek ends at the Sherpa village of Tengboche.
+One can enjoy a close view of Ama Dablam, renowned as one of the most beautiful peaks in the world, from Tengboche.
 Tengboche Monastery, the largest Buddhist monastery in Khumbu region, looms over the village.
 Visit the monastery and feel the calmness of the place descend over you.
 Listen to the trance inducing hum and chants of the monks.
-Moreover, the golden rays of the sun brushing over the snowy mountains during sunrise and sunset is not to be missed.
+Moreover, the golden rays of the sun brushing over the snowy mountains, including Ama Dablam and Thamserku, during sunrise and sunset is not to be missed.
 Overnight in Tengboche.

-You cross over to the plains towards Pangboche.
-The village has the biggest settlement of Sherpas in the region.
+You cross over to the plains and the Imja Khola (River) towards Pangboche.
+The village has the biggest as well as the highest permanent settlement of Sherpas in the region.
 The typical Sherpa village ambience and the local food will keep you amused!
-If you want you can hike to the Pangboche monastery which is one of the oldest in the region.
 In the afternoon head towards Dingboche.
+En route enjoy inspiring views of Island Peak and Ama Dablam.
 Overnight in Dingboche.

 Continue on over craggy mountain terrain to reach Lobuche, a small settlement with outstanding views of Lobuche, Pumori and Nuptse.
+Because of the high altitude, you may find walking a bit difficult.
 En route stop for lunch at the small village of Thukla (4600m).
+At Thukla Pass we stop by and pay our respects at the memorial stupas built in honour of mountaineers who lost their lives while climbing Mount Everest.
+Among the stone memorials, the ones dedicated to alpinists Scott Fischer, Rob Hall and the record breaking climbing Sherpa Late Babu Chiri Sherpa stands out.
+The ill-fated Everest expedition where Scott Fischer and Rob Hall lost their lives have been described in John Krakauer's book "Into Thin Air" and has been made into a feature- length movie named "Everest".
+From the trail one can view the peaks bordering Nepal and Tibet.
 Lobuche is made up of a small number of local homes and teahouses offering basic facilities.
 The nights are going to get colder, so it is wise to cover yourself up as you are now almost three miles above sea level.
 Overnight in Lobuche.

 It is comparatively an easy downhill trek from Pheriche to Tengboche.
 After an hour of scaling a hill, by late afternoon you will reach Namche Bazaar.
 Soak in the experiences and take a good night’s rest.
 Overnight in Namche.

 The scenic flight from Lukla to Kathmandu is like a dessert after a heavy dinner.
 After landing in Kathmandu you will be escorted to your hotel.
-Take some rest.
-In the evening celebrate the completion of your adventure with a complimentary farewell dinner at a traditional Nepali restaurant.
+Take rest or go shopping for souvenirs.
+There are shops around the vicinity of your hotel selling handicraft items and locally made trinkets and clothes.
+Ason, the oldest market in Kathmandu also lies a few hundred metres from your hotel.
+You can shop for spices, tea, brass statues and decorative jars at this market.
+If you wish to take a guided cultural tour do let us know.
+In the evening, celebrate the completion of your adventure with a complimentary farewell dinner.
 Overnight in Kathmandu.

 No, the summit of Mount Everest is not visible from Everest Base Camp.
 Rising above 8000 metres, the mountain is just too gigantic to be viewed in its entirety from its base.
 The summit of Everest can be viewed from Kala Patthar and from places en route to EBC.
 If you want to view Mount Everest without having to trek to Everest region, you can do it by driving to Nagarkot, taking an Everest Mountain Flight and an Everest Base Camp HelicopterTour.
 The best view you get of Mount Everest is from Kala Patthar.